UntitledDuckDevs/UntitledDuckMod/docs/DESCRIPTION_CF_FABRIC.md

 ### How can I configure the spawn rates?

-**Forge:** For forge the spawn rates are world/server specific and the configuration file is stored in `.minecraft/saves/YOURWORLD/serverconfig/untitledduckmod-server.toml`.
-In there you can adjust the spawn weight for each mob which basically makes them spawn more often the higher the value is.

-**Fabric:** The configuration file in fabric is stored in `.minecraft/config/untitledduckmod.json`.
+The configuration file in fabric is stored in `.minecraft/config/untitledduckmod.json`.
 There are no comments in this file, but you can adjust the number behind `duck_spawn_weight` and `goose_spawn_weight` to adjust how often they should spawn.
 Alternatively, if you have the [ModMenu][modmenu-mr] installed you can use the configuration ui to change these values.